 Intrauterine adhesions, or scar tissue inside the uterus, may cause menstrual difficulties and cause varying degrees of fertility problems for many women.
 In many cases, removing the adhesions helps to increase chances of becoming pregnant.
 Women who suffer from fertility issues during the ovulation process or those that result in follicle development and ovulation are often good candidates for Ovulation Induction (OI).
 In this treatment, follicle-stimulating hormones are prescribed that help to stimulate follicle development and eggs within the ovary.

 Intrauterine insemination (IUI) is typically tried during the next stage of female fertility treatment evaluation.
 This process is more commonly known as Artificial Insemination.
 Couples dealing with male factor infertility as well as women with fallopian tube damage or poor egg quality or quantity may use this method.
-In this fertility treatment, medication is given to a woman to stimulate multiple egg development.
+In this fertility treatment performed abroad or domestic, medication is given to a woman to stimulate multiple egg development.
 The timing of the insemination process will coincide with a woman's ovulation cycle.
 Insemination, or insertion of sperm from the male partner, into the uterus usually increases chances of fertilization.

 When initial fertility treatments to induce pregnancy are not successful, more involved processes may be initiated.
 In vitro fertilization is a method performed by fertility specialists that assists reproduction through the combination of a woman's egg and a man's sperm in a laboratory dish.
 After fertilization has occurred, the embryo is transferred to the woman's uterus for implantation and development of a normal pregnancy process.